Variational Quantum Algorithms: Outlook

 \section{Outlook}

 ~ In the quest for quantum advantage, analytical and heuristic scaling analysis of VQAs will be increasingly important.
 Better methods to analyze VQA scalability are anticipated in the future.
-This will likely include both gradient scaling as well as other scaling aspects, such as the density of local minima and the shape of the cost landscape.
+This will likely include both gradient scaling and other scaling aspects, such as the density of local minima and the shape of the cost landscape.
 These fundamental results will help to guide the search for quantum advantage.

 At the same time, the future will also see an improved toolbox for VQAs.
 Quantum-aware optimizers will exploit knowledge gained about the cost landscape.
 These improved optimizers will mitigate the impacts of small gradients and avoid local minima to facilitate rapid training of the parameters in VQAs.
+Moreover, commercial software packages will streamline the testing of VQAs and further speed up the parameter optimization~\cite{bergholm2018pennylane,broughton2020tensorflow,luo2020yao}.

 Application-specific ansatzes will continue to be developed.
 Better ansatzes will enhance gradient magnitudes to improve trainability and they may also reduce the impact of noise on VQAs.
 This will likely include adaptive ansatz strategies, which appear promising.
+Hybrid quantum-classical models~\cite{verdon2019quantumVQT} are a natural extension of VQAs where one parameterizes both a classical (for example, neural network) and quantum ansatz, and such models could also facilitate near-term applications.

 New error mitigation strategies are anticipated in the future.
 These will be crucial for obtaining accurate results from VQAs and will improve accuracy by orders of magnitude.
 Error mitigation will be hard-coded into cloud-based quantum computing platforms, to allow uses to obtain accurate results with ease.